motokimura/Invader3DViewer/README.md

 Invader 3D-viewer
 ====
-A 3D viewer for INVADER, writted in Javascript.
+A 3D viewer for INVADER nano-satellite with Three.js.

 ## Description

-[INVADER](http://artsat.jp/en/project/invader), a nano-satellite developed by [ARTSAT project](http://artsat.jp), can be viewed on your browser.
+With this repository, you can view [INVADER](http://artsat.jp/en/project/invader), a nano-satellite developed by [ARTSAT project](http://artsat.jp), from your browser.
-You can zoom in/out and rotate the satellite.
+You can zoom-in/out and rotate the satellite with mouse.

 ## Demo